-Table 8 describes the key combinations you can use to edit commands or increase the speed of command entry.
+The following table describes the key combinations you can use to edit commands or increase the speed of command entry.
 You can access this list from the CLI by entering help from the User or Privileged EXEC modes.

 Table 8.
 CLI Editing Conventions